-Well, Gentle Reader, I have been getting some of my first book reviews in email and online.
+Well, Gentle Reader, Soulless has been getting some of its first reviews in email and online.
 Some of these are from libraries, some from bloggers, and some from brick & mortar independents.
 These are the folks who got the first round of ARCs or picked one up at BEA.

 With this book, my main worry was that I had my fingers in too many pies.
 I was concerned I might have the equivalent of a dinner party full of picky eaters, and serving up a meal with too many exoteric components.

-Not only am I grateful for the reviews, but I am grateful that by writing them you reviewers are sharing with me a little bit of yourself, which is a remarkable gift indeed.
+Not only am I grateful for the reviews, that you took time to write one, no matter what it says, but I’m grateful that by writing them, you reviewers are sharing with me a little bit of yourself and your own taste, which is a remarkable gift indeed.

 Gail’s Daily Dose

 “Henry [VI, Holy Roman Emperor] even made a new alliance with the Assassins.
 The Old Man of the Mountains celebrated it in spectacular fashion: he invited Henry to a meeting on a cliff-top, where his followers demonstrated their fidelity by leaping, one by one, to their deaths in the abyss below, until Henry begged for the display to end.
-The Templars had little time for such frivolities.” ~ Stephen Howarth (Then Knights Templar)
+The Templars had little time for such frivolities.”

 Quote of the Day:

 This is necessary not because your job is more important than anyone else’s – it isn’t – but because a great many people will think of you as not having a job.
 ‘Oh, how wonderful – you can work whenever you want to!’
 Well, yes, to a point, but generally ‘whenever you want to’ had better be most of the time, or else you won’t have a roof over your head.”

 ~ Poppy Z. Brite

-(Considering Tee and I’s discussion over the collapse of the Survivor Guide, I thought this quote apt.)
+(Considering Tee and I’s discussion over the collapse of the Survivor Guide Podcast, I thought this quote apt.)Tags: Important For Authors